mastodon-sc/mastodon-ctc/README.md

 Notes
 ------
-Once installed, one can find the tools in the Mastodon, in the _Plugins_ menu.
+Once installed, one can find the tools in the Mastodon, in the _File_ and _Plugins_ menus.
 Contact (ulman při fi.muni.cz) for help on how to use it.

 # Instance segmentation importers
 ## Generic segmentation-only importer
-This importer was designed to extract spots from instance segmentation, and on-demand create links between segments (spots) that overlap significantly in consecutive time points.
+This importer was designed to extract spots from images showing instance segmentation, and on-demand create links between segments (spots) that *overlap significantly* in consecutive time points.

-One can find the dialog in Mastodon -> Plugins -> Imports -> Import from instance segmentation:
+One can find the dialog in Mastodon -> Plugins -> Cell Tracking Challenge -> Import from instance segmentation:

 ![general instance segmentation importer dialog window](doc/importerOfPureInstanceSegmentations.png)

 ## CTC-formatted segmentation and tracking importer
-This importer was designed to extract spots from instance segmentation, and create links between segments (spots) of the same label.
+This importer was designed to extract spots from images with instance segmentation, and create links between segments (spots) of the *same label*.

-One can find the dialog in Mastodon -> Plugins -> Cell Tracking Challenge -> Import from CTC format:
+One can find the dialog in Mastodon -> File -> Import -> Import from CellTrackingChallenge:

 ![CTC import main dialog window](doc/importer_mainDlg.png)